AnnemarieD/webdriverio-workshop/BASIC_ASSIGNMENTS_EN.md

+# Basic Assignments
-# Add the latest browser drivers to your WebdriverIO config
+## Add the latest browser drivers to your WebdriverIO config
   Use the [documentation](http://webdriver.io/guide/services/selenium-standalone.html#seleniumArgs) if needed

   Open another terminal window and change directory to `e2e-wdio-mocha`